MattSharp0/plate_caclulator/README.md

         "remaining":0.0},
     ...}

-If you want to get bit fancier, you can also pass optional query parameter in the url:
+If you want to get bit fancier, you can also pass optional query parameters in the url:

 - `exclude_plate=35` will perform the calculation without whatever plate size is passed.
 For multiple, simply repeat as needed.
 The calculation will round down if the exact weight is unattainable
 - `metric_or_imperial=imperial` does what it says on the tin.
-I have no idea what standard kg weights are so these are mostly just equiivlants to imperial counterparts.
+I have no idea what standard kg weights are so these are mostly just equivalents to imperial counterparts.
 Default is **Imperial**
 - `bar_weight=35` will set the bar weight to 35, for those who are fans of the 'light' bar (which is often yellow).
 Default is 45 (typically blue).

 For example: